 The behavioral activation techniques used within The Guardians were developed in collaboration with Chelsey Wilks, a graduate from the Nock Lab and current professor at University of Missouri-St Louis where she researches the use of technology to treat people at risk for suicide.
 As such, she has a uniquely suited background to not only deeply understand behavioral activation therapy, but how to modify it to be effectively embedded within a video game.
 Chelsey advises the Guardians team on which aspects of behavioral activation therapy are most effective and why, what types of real-world activities are the most effective, and how to maximize both engagement and benefits from within the unique context of a mobile game.

-Using the techniques we learned while developing and analyzing Guardians: Unite the Realms, we are currently developing a sequel, Guardians: Paradise Island.
-Like our first release, this game will reward players for completing and reflecting on behavioral activation tasks.
-Only this time, the game will be a shorter experience (a month long) and will focus on helping the Guardian and denizens of the idyllic Paradise Island.
-We've cram-packed plenty of additions and upgrades into this new game, and we can't wait to share it with you all!
+Using the techniques we learned while developing and analyzing Guardians: Unite the Realms, we developed a sequel, Guardians: Paradise Island.
+Like our first release, this game rewards players for completing and reflecting on behavioral activation tasks.
+This time, the focus is on helping avert the catastrophes facing the idyllic Paradise Island by teaching your pets mental health skills, all while practicing those skills in real life!
+We've cram-packed plenty of additions, upgrades, and improvements into this new game, and we can't wait to hear what you think of it!